Live Chat: Arts and Place

 Please attend for more info about the programme and if you would like application guidance.

 Open to practitioners and curators working in any art form including performance, writing, soundart, moving image, photography, digital art and fine art, the Arts and Place course puts particular emphasis on collaborative practice in response to an expanded understanding of place.
 The course offers a unique residency-based learning programme.
 Arts residencies are a significant part of the contemporary arts industry and of contemporary art making.

 We are increasingly confronted with complex challenges that require new ways of knowing and forms of collaborative engagement and practice, which can be addressed in this master’s enquiry.
 This course enables you to develop your creative practice and your professional practice knowledge and network alongside each other.

-Book you place for the live chat via the button below to receive the Zoom link for the session.
-If you have any questions about the porgramme or about the live chats, please contact email@example.com.
+Book your place for the live chat via the button below to receive the Zoom link for the session.
+If you have any questions about the porgramme or about the live chats, please contact firstname.lastname@example.org.

 DR JO JOELSON, PROGRAMME LEAD, ARTS AND PLACE